PDP-10/MUD1/README.md

 This branch is the 1986 source for MUD including both BCPL, MACRO-10, and game source files.
 To compile and create a working MUD on TOPS-10 with Monitor 7.04 and a working BCPL compiler in [1,4] you must do the following:

-Create a PPN and directory of [2011,2776] (Richard Bartle's own PPN at Essex)
+Create a PPN and directory of [2011,2776] (Richard Bartle's own PPN at Essex).
+THe PPN must have ISPF and ENQ/DEQ for MUD to work.

 Place all source files from the branch in to the PPN directory